 For scientists observing liquid metals cooling in weightlessness removes unnecessary complexity to reveal the core processes of physics.
 The electromagnetic levitator takes things a step further and suspends the metals in mid-air as they melt and solidify.

-The electromagnetic levitator will arrive at the Space Station after Alexander on Europe’s ATV-5 space freighter.
-It is up to Alexander to install the 360 kg unit and start using it.
+The electromagnetic levitator arrived at the Space Station after Alexander on Europe’s ATV-5 space freighter.
+Alexander installed the 360 kg unit ready for his colleague ESA astronaut Samantha Cristoforetti to use.

 Most of the metals we use are not pure but alloys of different materials.
 By combining different metals, scientists and metalsmiths can concoct materials that offer the best of their component parts.
 The stainless steel used in knives and forks is actually an alloy of one part chromium to 10 parts steel that is resistant to corrosion.